kateFrontend/react-random-user-app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-<p>By default you can see a user default image and loading button.</p>
 <p>You need to click on the button to get random user information.</p>
 <p>When you hover the icons or click on it you can see different user information such a full name, email, age, street, phone number and password.</p>